 Acquia Cloud has unique database requirements that provide the best possible website performance.
 With SSH access enabled, you can use the Acquia Cloud database import script.
 For more information, see Importing your database.

-Acquia Cloud sites with SSH/shell access have an installed and configured instance of Drush.
-It enables you to perform many administrative and site maintenance tasks from the command line instead of using the Drupal administrative interface.
-For more information, see About Drush on Acquia Cloud .
+Acquia Cloud websites with SSH/shell access have an installed and configured instance of Drush.
+It enables you to perform many administrative and website maintenance tasks from the command line instead of using the Drupal administrative interface.
+For more information, see About Drush on Acquia Cloud.

 Limitations on shell access

 Because of the technical requirements necessary for maintaining a highly available and redundant hosting platform, there are some limits on what you can access and do using shell access on Acquia Cloud:

 You should store files in the persistent network filesystem directory at